The Minimal Asset Process (MAP) is a form of bankruptcy in Scotland aimed at individuals with low income and minimal assets.

 If you’re considering a MAP bankruptcy, it's crucial that you’re aware of the specific debts covered by MAP in order to make an informed decision about your financial situation.

-As mentioned above, MAP bankruptcy in Scotland primarily addresses unsecured debts.
 Secured debts, typically tied to assets like homes or vehicles, are not automatically covered under MAP.
+These include:

 There are certain steps you need to take when applying for MAP bankruptcy.
 We've outlined the key stages of the Minimal Asset Process below.